databrickslabs/overwatch/docs-compose/overwatch_docs/content/DeployOverwatch/RunningOverwatch/ClusterConfig.md

 ---

 ## Cluster Requirements
-* DBR 10.4LTS as of 0.6.1
+* DBR 11.3LTS as of 0.7.1.0
-    * Overwatch will likely run on later versions but is built and tested on 10.4LTS since 0.6.1
+    * Overwatch will likely run on different versions of DBR but is built and tested on 11.3LTS since 0.7.1
+    * Overwatch < 0.7.1 -- DBR 10.4LTS
     * Overwatch < 0.6.1 -- DBR 9.1LTS
-    * Overwatch version 0.6.1+ -- DBR 10.4LTS
-* Do not use Photon
+* Using Photon
-    * Photon optimization will begin with DBR 11.x LTS please wait on photon
+    * As of 0.7.1.0 **Photon is recommended** so long as the Overwatch cluster is using DBR 11.3LTS+.
+      Photon does increase the DBU spend but the performance boost often results in the code running significantly more efficiently netting out a benefit.
+Mileage can vary between customers so if you really want to know which is most efficient, feel free to run on both and use Overwatch to determine which is best for you.
+    * Prior to 0.7.1.0 and DBR 11.3LTS Photon was untested
 * Disable Autoscaling - See [Notes On Autoscaling](#notes-on-autoscaling)
     * External optimize cluster recommendations are different.
       See [External Optimize]({{%relref "DataEngineer/AdvancedTopics.md"%}}/#externalize-optimize--z-order-as-of-060) for more details